lupks/github_crawl/README.md

 # github_crawl
-Python script to crawl through a repo looking for Python script
+Script to crawl through Github by username or repo to mine for .py files in creating NLP datasets.

 ## Installation

 ## Usage